apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 create a **Pull Request** against the official Arrow repository which is saved in your set up as ``upstream``.

-You should have git set up by now, have cloned the repository, have successfully built Arrow and have an JIRA issue to work on.
+You should have Git set up by now, have cloned the repository, have successfully built Arrow and have an JIRA issue to work on.

 **Before making changes to the code, you should create a new